leoafarias/gen-ui-talk/gen_ui_app/slides.md

 ---

-## The future of UI might be orchestrating user experiences than creating it.
+## The future of UI might be orchestrating user experiences rather than creating it.

 ---